 Most runners find that they are most consistent with their training if they establish a running routine, which typically involves running at roughly the same time of day every day that they run.

-Because of this tendency, runners usually fall within one of several different camps: morning runners, midday runners, or evening runs.
+Because of this tendency, runners usually fall within one of several camps: morning, midday, or evening runs.
 While there’s quite a bit of variability in the midday runners camp, the morning runners group is pretty well-defined and large in terms of unofficial membership.

 Indeed, running in the morning is quite a popular and successful training strategy for lots of runners.
 Why do so many runners choose the start of the day to get in their miles?

-It probably comes down to the fact that there are so many benefits of running in the morning that, theoretically, any two morning runners probably have their own unique set of reasons why they choose to run in the morning.
+It probably comes down to the fact that there are so many benefits of running in the morning that, theoretically, any two different morning runners probably have their own unique set of reasons as to why they choose to run in the morning.

-In this article, we will discuss the top benefits of running in the morning.
-So, if you’re looking for extra motivation to lace up your shoes and hit the road before the sun rises, keep reading for the best benefits of running in the morning.
+In this article, we will list the top benefits of running in the morning, so if you’re looking for extra motivation to lace up your shoes and hit the road before the sun rises, keep reading.

 #1: Running In the Morning May Reduce Your Risk of Heart Attack

-It’s been well-established that running provides some amazing health benefits, such as strengthening your heart and lungs, building endurance, and increasing the elasticity of blood vessels.
+It’s been well-established that running, as a form of exercise in general, provides amazing health benefits, such as strengthening your heart and lungs, building endurance, and increasing the elasticity of blood vessels.

-While these benefits aren’t reserved only for runners who train in the morning, it’s definitely conceivable that running in the morning can reduce your risk of heart attack, stroke, or other cardiovascular emergencies.
+While these running benefits aren’t specific to only one time of the day, it’s conceivable that running in the morning can reduce your risk of heart attack, stroke, or other cardiovascular emergencies.

 If a morning run can reduce stress and dilate your blood vessels, there’s a good chance your morning run can reduce the risk of a morning cardiac event.